sachitsahoo/NU-Cornerstone-TF5-Project/README.md

 **App says "Could not auto-detect Pico"**
 Pass the port manually with `--port`.
 On Mac, run `ls /dev/tty.usbmodem*` to find it.
 On Windows, check Device Manager under Ports (COM & LPT).
+If tty doesn't work, try using cu.usbmodem* instead

 **Tag scans do nothing**
 Open a serial monitor and scan the card.
 Check that the number printed matches the `tag_ids` value in `characters.json` exactly (it's a plain decimal string).